 The estimates of mortality show that South Africa is continuing to make progress in extending life expectancy and reducing mortality albeit at a slowing pace.
-The empirical data indicates that life expectancy has increased by more than nine years from 2005, reaching a level of 60.3 years for males and 66.4 years for females in 2015.
-This has resulted from the sustained improvements in mortality of young adults and child mortality, largely due to the roll-out of ARV treatment and prevention of mother-to-child transmission of HIV.
-The 2nd National Burden of Disease Study has revealed that small gains in mortality from some other conditions could have also contributed (Pillay-van Wyk et al, 2016).
+The empirical data indicates that life expectancy has increased by nearly ten years from 2005, reaching a level of 60.8 years for males and 66.9 years for females in 2016.
+This has resulted from the sustained improvements in mortality of young adults and particularly child mortality, largely due to the roll-out of ARV treatment and prevention of mother-to-child transmission of HIV.
+However, as pointed out by the 2nd National Burden of Disease Study (Pillay-van Wyk et al, 2016) there have been small gains in mortality from some other conditions which could be contributing to the decline in the past two years.

 The MTSF has set ambitious targets for maternal and child mortality to be achieved by March 2019.
 If the published target for the U5MR is 23 per 1 000 live births, then there is inconsistency in the MSTF targets with 2/3rds of the reduction in IMR to arise from a fall in NMR while half of the decline in U5MR is to result from a more than 50% reduction in the mortality of children between 1 and 5.
 We therefore, assume that there is a typographical error and the target for the U5MR is 33 per 1 000 live births.
-Nonetheless, while some gains have been observed in 2015, more effort to reduce maternal and child mortality will be needed if the adjusted MTSF targets are to be met by 2019.
+Nonetheless, while the gains in child mortality observed in 2015 and 2016 keep it on course to meeting the targets, more effort to reduce maternal and neonatal mortality will be needed if the MTSF targets are to be met by 2019.

-After a rapid decline in the childhood mortality rates that stagnated from 2011 onwards, there is a suggestion of a decline in both the infant and under-5 mortality rates in 2015 to a new national low of 27 and 37 per 1 000 live births respectively.
-In contrast, the neonatal mortality rates that had shown a modest decline up till 2014 to a level of 12 per 1 000 live births, indicate the possibility of a slight increase in 2015, although this could simply be due to the change in method of estimation or general uncertainty about the estimate.
+After a rapid decline in the childhood mortality, rates stagnated between 2011 and 2014, after which both the infant and under-5 mortality rates declined in 2015 and 2016 to a new national low of 25 and 35 per 1 000 live births respectively.
+In contrast, the neonatal mortality rates that had shown a modest decline up till 2014 to a level of 12 per 1 000 live births, are little changed since then.
+In addition, if the SADHS estimate of neonatal mortality (21 per 1,000 live-births for the five years 2012-2016) is correct then the target will not be met.

-The increase in the number of neonatal deaths corresponds to a decrease in the number of stillbirths, which could possibly reflect more successful resuscitation efforts reducing the number of stillbirths, only to be thwarted a few weeks later.
+To some extent there has been an increase in the number of neonatal deaths corresponding to a decrease in the number of stillbirths, which could possibly reflect more successful resuscitation efforts reducing the number of stillbirths, only to be thwarted a few weeks later.
 This re-emphasises the need to improve health care services, particularly for the neonatal care.
 The 2nd National Burden of Disease Study highlights that further reduction in child mortality will also require efforts to eliminate the transmission of HIV from mother to child, as well as reducing the number of deaths from pneumonia and diarrhoea.
 Aside from strengthening primary health care including the promotion of exclusive breast feeding, environmental and social factors associated with poor infant and child health need to be addressed.

-The maternal mortality ratio, which remains challenging to measure accurately, has declined dramatically since 2010 and was a little over 150 deaths per 100 000 live births.
+The maternal mortality ratio, which remains challenging to measure accurately, declined dramatically after 2010 but has remained between 150 and 165 deaths per 100 000 live births since then.
 South Africa has some way to go to reach the MDG target of 50 per 100 000 live births.